James Campbell (historian): Academic career

 In 1956, Campbell took up a junior research fellowship at Merton College, Oxford.
 In 1957, at the age of 22, he was elected a Fellow at Worcester College, Oxford.
 He held additional college appointments, including Fellow Librarian (1977–2002) and senior tutor (1989–1993), and also served as the University of Oxford's Senior Proctor for the 1973/74 academic year.
 At university level teaching, he was a lecturer in modern history (as opposed to ancient history) from 1958 to 1990, Reader in Medieval History from 1990 to 1996, and Professor of Medieval History from 1996 to 2002.
-He delivered the Ford Lectures in the 1995/96 academic year.
+He was also Visiting Professor at the University of South Carolina in 1969 and at the University of Rochester in 1986–87.

+He was invited to give the Jarrow Lecture on "Bede's Reges and Principes" at St Paul's Church, Jarrow, in 1979.
+He delivered the Raleigh Lecture on History on "The Late Anglo-Saxon State: A Maximum View" at the British Academy in 1991, the Creighton Lecture on "European economic development in the eleventh century: an English case-study" at King's College, London in 1995 and the Ford Lectures on "The Origins of the English State" in the 1995/96 academic year.
 He remained at Worcester College until his retirement in 2002.
+In 2006, he was made an Honorary Doctor of Letters (DLitt) by the University of East Anglia.

 Campbell's particular historical interest was in the medieval period and Anglo-Saxon studies.
 Along with Sonia Chadwick Hawkes and David Brown, in 1979 he founded the series Anglo-Saxon Studies in Archaeology and History.
 He was also interested in agriculture in Britain and Ireland from the 13th to 19th centuries.
 Two collections of his essays were published as Essays in Anglo-Saxon History in 1986 and The Anglo-Saxon State in 2000.
 He was the editor of The Anglo-Saxons (1982), a collection of essays on Anglo-Saxon England, for which he wrote the section on the period from AD 350 to 660.

-He was elected as a Fellow of the British Academy (FBA) in 1984.
-He had been elected Fellow of the Society of Antiquaries of London (FSA) in 1971.
+Campbell had been elected Fellow of the Society of Antiquaries of London (FSA) in 1971 and a Fellow of the British Academy (FBA) in 1984.

 Personal life

 In the 1980s, Campbell moved out of college accommodation and settled in Witney, a village near Oxford.
 At the age of 71, he married Dr Bӓrbel Brodt on 7 October 2006.
 They did not have any children, and he was devastated by her death in October 2015.

-He died at his home on 31 May 2016.
+Campbell died at his home on 31 May 2016.